Applicants must meet the following criteria in order to be considered for admission:

 If you or a family member is interested in applying to our programs, we urge you to contact your local Community Service Worker with the Ministry of Social Services.
 If you are unsure who this is, or how to contact them, please call and we will assist you.

-We can also provide you with the application; however it must be signed by a Ministry official or other in order to be considered complete.
+We can also provide you with the application; however it must be signed by a Ministry official as well as the applicant in order to be considered complete.
+Unsigned applications will not be accepted as this implies lack of consent.

 Comprehensive Personal Planning & Support Policy